pingplug/assrender/README.txt

     Useful if you are lazy but want to keep your system fonts clean. string srt_font:
     Font to use for SRT subtitles.
-    Defaults to whatever Fontconfig chooses for “Sans”. string colorspace:
+    Defaults to whatever Fontconfig chooses for “sans-serif”. string colorspace:
     The color space of your (YUV) video.
 Possible values:
         - Rec709, BT.709